Associate Professor in Veterinary Virology, Faculty of Medicine & Health Sciences

 My research is split into two broad themes, the first on endogenous retroviruses.
 These viruses are the remnants of past infections that have become incorporated in their hosts genome (about 10% of… read more

-Due to my clinical background I teach across a range of courses at SVMS from 1st through to 4th year.
-I do much of the introductory surgery practical classes and am responsible for tracking the preventative medicine curriculum across the course, this covers everything from antimicrobial prescribing to nutrition.
-I also manage the second year biosciences course "Principals of Animal Health and Disease" open to science students across the university.
+Due to my clinical background I teach across a range of courses at SVMS from 1st through to 5th year.
+I do introductory surgery practical classes and am responsible for tracking the preventative medicine curriculum across the course, this covers everything from antimicrobial prescribing to nutrition.
+I teach on the 5th year clinical elective veterinary public health rotation.
+I also teach on the second year biosciences course "Principals of Animal Health and Disease" open to science students across the university.

-My primary research focus is on endogenous retroviruses.
+My research is split into two broad themes, the first on endogenous retroviruses.
 These viruses are the remnants of past infections that have become incorporated in their hosts genome (about 10% of the human genome is made up of segments of retrovirus).
 I am particularly interested in the process by which retroviruses become integrated into their host's normal cellular functions.
-I have current projects on Koala retrovirus (KoRV) and the role of human endogenous retroviruses in autoimmune diseases such as Multiple Sclerosis.
-Recent work has included retroviruses in dogs, horses, primates, chickens and squirrels and we are beginning some work on fish.
+I have current projects on Koala retrovirus (KoRV), Feline leukaemia virus and the role of human endogenous retroviruses in autoimmune diseases such as Multiple Sclerosis.
+Recent work has included retroviruses in dogs, horses, primates, chickens and squirrels.
 I also work on infectious retroviruses with current projects on the impacts of Maedi Visna in sheep breeding.

 I also have research interests in emerging viral diseases and viral diseases in domestic animals.
-My current projects include Schmallenberg virus impacts on ruminant reproduction, tick borne diseases of Nigerian dogs, European hantaviruses and novel rodent viruses diagnostic test development and Elephant Endotheliotropic Herpesvirus 1 (the cause of a fatal haemorrhagic syndrome in juvenile elephants in collaboration with Twycross Zoo).
-Past work has included rabies and tick borne diseases of Indian street dogs, Elephant Endotheliotropic Herpesvirus 1 (the cause of a fatal haemorrhagic syndrome in juvenile elephants in collaboration with Twycross Zoo), SARs coronavirus immunology and oral vaccination systems for ruminants.
+My current projects include SARS-CoV-2 in wildlife (UK and India), Schmallenberg virus impacts on ruminant reproduction, tick borne diseases of Nigerian dogs, European hantaviruses and novel rodent viruses and Elephant Endotheliotropic Herpesvirus 1 (the cause of a fatal haemorrhagic syndrome in juvenile elephants).
+Past work has included rabies and tick borne diseases of Indian street dogs,

 University of NottinghamSutton Bonington Campus